TheMody/PianoBeamer/README.md

 -Transformer between keyboard space and image space - Done

--Create a virtual keyboard, with each button individually colorable - Done - maybe too slow
+-Create a virtual keyboard, with each button individually colorable - Done

 -Read in Music -Done